syhyunpark/hello_world/README.md

 # hello_world
-it's a "hello-world" file.
+this is a "hello-world" file.

-hello, human!
+hello, human (specifically Sapiens)!